sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

       "id": "unique-id-1",
       "value": null
     }
-  ]
+  ],
+  "docs": []
 }
 ```

 Now, let's run the following query which should return docs whose `completed` property has a value of either `true` or `false`.
 We do this by passing a `keys: ` property in the query options object with a value that is an array.
 The array's contents are the possible exact matches we are looking for.
-This is correct - the `keys: []` parameter allows you to specify multiple possible values that you want to match against the index key.
+The  `keys: []` parameter allows you to specify multiple possible values that you want to match against the index key.

 This should return all the non-deleted documents, since the `completed` property is a boolean.